AbregoMendozaAllan/Bookkmpapp/README.md

 - Modern UI toolkit used to build responsive and dynamic user interfaces.
 - Utilizes **Compose Navigation** for handling screen transitions.

-### 6. **Custom Animations**

-- Enhances the user experience with seamless and visually appealing transitions between screens.

 ---

 ## Architecture